ocsigen/lwt/doc/CONTRIBUTING.md

 (`https://github.com/your-user-name/lwt`), and click on the New Pull Request button.
 Follow the instructions, write a nice description, and open the pull request.

+If you worked from the `working-coverage` branch, select that as the base branch instead of `master`!

 This will trigger automatic building and testing of your change on many versions of OCaml, and several operating systems, in [Travis][travis-ci] and